openlayers/openlayers/doc/tutorials/browserify.md

 ```

 Note that `bundle.js` will contain your application code and all dependencies
-used in your application, in this case the official full build of OpenLayers 3.
+used in your application, in this case the official full build of OpenLayers.
-If you only need parts of OpenLayers 3 you can create
+If you only need parts of OpenLayers you can create
 [custom builds](../../builder).